6 Steps to Approaching Churches and Pastors for Missionary Support

 Connecting with your home church pastor is one of the first things you should do when you begin raising your support team.
 You can start by approaching your pastor and asking to set up a meeting.
 At the meeting, you can explain your ministry and the specifics of your financial needs.

 Your pastor should be able to provide you with information on any specific protocol or requirements your church has in place related to a financial partnership.
 Be sure to ask for what you want and be transparent.
 If you’re looking for monthly support, say so.
 If you only need financial assistance upfront, let them know.

 Not only can your pastor help you understand the financial process of working with your church on your mission, but they can also provide you with other helpful tips and resources if this is your first missionary trip or if you have other unanswered questions.

 This step is just as it sounds.
 Sit down with a pen and paper or at your computer and make a list.
 What is this contact list exactly?
 This list should include anyone who may want to support your missionary fundraising efforts.
 You may want to include:

 - Family and friends

 - Pastors and church leaders

 - Bible college classmates and professors

 When making your list, include the person’s contact information, such as an address, phone number, and email address.
 This will be helpful for future reference and keep everything in one organized place.

 Keep in mind that support can come from unexpected sources.
-So, really, but anyone and everyone on your contact list.
+So, really, consider including anyone and everyone on your contact list.